-At the postsecondary level, parents, guardians, and other individuals associated with a student are not automatically granted access to the student's education records.
-Regardless of the student's age, all rights and responsibilities associated with a student's education records transfer from the parent or guardian to the student when the student begins attendance at a postsecondary institution, such as the University of Hartford, even if the parent or guardian is paying for the student's education.
-Therefore, according to federal law, the University may not discuss certain aspects of a student's education record with a parent, guardian, or other third party unless consent is granted by the student.
+At the post-secondary level, parents, guardians, and other individuals associated with a student are not automatically granted access to the student's education records.
+Regardless of the student's age, all rights and responsibilities associated with a student's education records transfer from the parent or guardian to the student when the student begins attendance at a post-secondary institution (such as the University of Hartford), even if the parent or guardian is paying for the student's education.
+Therefore, according to federal law, we may not discuss certain aspects of a student's education record with a parent, guardian or other third party unless consent is granted by the student.